rlayko/rlayko/content/publication/journal-article-geoboundaries/index.md

 # To use, add an image named `featured.jpg/png` to your page's folder.
 image:
   path: 'featured.png'
-  caption: 'Coefficient plot showcasing drivers of species distribution'
+  caption: 'Map of administrative boundaries'
   focal_point: ""
   preview_only: false